Kubernetes on GKE from scratch using Terraform

 In this post, we showed how to deploy an auto-repairing, auto-updating, auto-scaling cluster from scratch on Google Container Engine (GKE) using Terraform.
 The setup made use of a custom Service Account for security, and used Terraform Workspaces to make multi-cluster management possible.

-When your Kubernetes journey brings you to the point where a fully-managed and compliant Kubernetes cluster makes sense, don’t hesitate to contact us at Elastisys.
+When your Kubernetes journey brings you to the point where a fully-managed and Welkin cluster makes sense, don’t hesitate to contact us at Elastisys.

 Share: